 The printer must be a network attached device

 Branch Office Direct Printing requires the printer to be attached to the network in order for it to be enabled on the device.
-While it doesn’t make much sense to use Branch Office Direct Printing with a USB printer, it does also mean that any third party quota management, or job auditing software will not be able to see or track any printing to this device.
+While it doesn’t make much sense to use Branch Office Direct Printing with a USB printer, it does also mean that any third party quota management, or job auditing software will not be able to see or track any printing to Branch Office Direct Printing configured devices.